denistakeda/articles/001_modularized_frontend.md

 antipattern "the God Object", but in our case, it's "the God Function".
 Looks like we missed the forest for the tree.

+## Fantasy land
+Long time ago, in 1987, Lan Holand proposed the ["Law of Demeter"](https://en.wikipedia.org/wiki/Law_of_Demeter) In my experience it's one of the most important software design rule.
+Here it is:

+- Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+- Each unit should only talk to its friends; don't talk to strangers.
+- Only talk to your immediate friends.

 So what can be done here?
 How the ideal reducer should look like?
 In my fantasy land with pink unicorns and rainbow the ideal API would look kinda like this: